volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 You can easily do so by using so called **capturing groups**.

+**Important note**: make sure to check out the [previous article](/2020-05-10-regular-expressions-in-javascript/), where regular expressions are explained in-depth.

 ## How to create capturing group?

 Capturing group can be created by using parentheses `(...)`.